 The group created a fun themed county map

 and a cheerful cartoon character named Selwyn Middlesaxon

-is used to promote its cause.
-Recognition of a county day is also part of the campaign and in 2011 the Middlesex flag flew outside Eland House, the London headquarters of the Department of Communities and Local Government, on Middlesex Day, May 16th,
+to promote its cause.
+Recognition of a county day was also part of the campaign and in 2011 the Middlesex flag flew outside Eland House, the London headquarters of the Department of Communities and Local Government, on Middlesex Day, May 16th,

 This date had been chosen as the county day to mark the brave actions of the Middlesex Regiment at the battle of Albuhera on 16 May 1811, so the occasion was particularly significant being the bicentenary of the battle.
 The commemoration was marked by comments from;